IssueTrak/coding-standards/csharp_coding_standards.md

 10. Avoid using abbreviations unless the full name is excessive.
 11. Avoid abbreviations longer than 5 characters.
 12. Any Abbreviations must be widely known and accepted.
-13. Use uppercase for two-letter abbreviations, and Pascal Case for longer abbreviations.
+13. Use Pascal or Camel Case as appropriate for abbreviations.
+Do not use all capitals for abbreviations.
 14. Do not use C# reserved words as names.
 15. Avoid naming conflicts with existing .NET Framework namespaces, or types.
 16. Avoid adding redundant or meaningless prefixes and suffixes to identifiers